Beckton Gas Works: Beckton Gasworks as a film location

+Patrick Keiller's 1997 film Robinson in Space visits Beckton, including 'East Ham Churchyard' ("the largest in England" noted the narrator Paul Scofield) opposite Beckton Alps.

+Asylum, a 2000 film of Iain Sinclair and Chris Petit for Channel 4, was partially shot at Beckton Alps while it was still a dry-ski slope.

 Present

 Virtually no trace of the old gasworks now exists.
 Bisected by many roads, including the A1020 Royal Docks Road, a small area of the waste tip and some gas holders remain, separated by 1 mi or so of redevelopment.
 Parts of the site are occupied by an industrial estate, the Beckton Retail Park and Gallions Reach Shopping Park.

 Part of the extensive industrial railway route has since been used for the Docklands Light Railway between Beckton DLR station and the Royal Docks Road.
 The site also houses the Beckton DLR depot.